Teredell/FCC/README.md

 I've re-completed basic JS & REGEX, I'm going to skip over ES6 for now, i recall this being quite the hurdle.
 I think I'll get through debugging and then come back to it, before moving onto basic data structures, where i'll start earning streak days again.
 I've found a site call replit.com and while i haven't integrated with github yet it's good to have an IDE available at work.

+22/06/21
+Didn't think I'd be adding a new entry so soon, but I was right kind of yesterday. lesson 5 of debugging has an arrow function so I'll go to ES6 as soon as i'm done.